 DC Comics silos

-The “DC Implosion” is a specific, late 1970s era when many recently-launched DC Comics titles were cancelled.
+The “DC Implosion” is a specific, late 1970s era when many DC Comics titles were launched… and soon cancelled.
 Here’s an article about it .

 “Dixonforcer” is a made-up term referring to a specific kind of villain and/or mercenary created or used by Chuck Dixon back when he was a prolific DC Comics writer.
 These are simple, plug-and-play, ready-to-use designs that just work.
 They’re usually street-level guys.

-“Horrorsplosion” is a made-up term to refer to the wave of early 1970s horror-themed Marvel Comics characters.
+“Horrorsplosion” is my made-up term to refer to the wave of early 1970s horror-themed Marvel Comics characters.
 This took place after the Comics Book Code was relaxed a bit.

 The comics silos are characters and settings that tend to be in their own corner of the narrative universe.